whyboris/utilitarianism.net/content/en/07-near-utilitarian-alternatives.md

 But those are a fairly narrow range of views.
 By contrast, it is noteworthy—and to many readers, possibly quite surprising—what a broad range of theoretical approaches may happily form an overlapping consensus about the practical importance of [efficiently promoting the good](/acting-on-utilitarianism#effective-altruism) in the ways discussed in the previous chapter.
 At least when it comes to practical ethics, we may be climbing the same mountain from different sides.[^25]

-The next chapter discusses several of the most important objections to utilitarianism and responses to these objections.

 {{< next-page-textbook objections="true" >}}

 ---